How to Measure Success with Three Key RFP Metrics

 - Physical resources (printing, ink, binding, and shipping)

 How to measure: What’s important here is to narrow down the type of deals RFPs are involved in.
 Analyze RFP response times with data like industry and deal size.
-By doing so, you’ll be able to see which RFPs yield the greatest ROI, giving you a powerful metric to help prioritize work or demand additional resources.
+By doing so, you’ll be able to see which RFPs yield the greatest ROI and sales efficiency, giving you a powerful metric to help prioritize work or demand additional resources.

 The Advantage of Connecting Your RFP Software with Salesforce